claytron5000/myblog/_posts/2020-06-02-remove-react.md

 Goodbye sweet React.

 ### 2. Learn new stuff
 After the sadness of step one, step two is a joy!
 I've wanted to go beyond "hello world" in Vue for a while, and this is a chance.
-Plus there's other exciting frameworks out there, Svelte and Ember to name a few.
-Hey, maybe I should focus on the backend more.
+Plus ther are other exciting frameworks out there, Svelte and Ember to name a few.
+Maybe there are more projects with more involvement with Black developers.

-Whatever project I next focus on (or 5 projects, let's be real), I will again attempt to be conscious of where the project comes from, and who benefits from more engagement.
+Whatever project I next focus on (or 5 projects, let's be real), I will attempt to be conscious of where the project comes from, and who benefits from more engagement.
 Should I choose Angular, which is a Google property?
 Is Google as bad as Facebook?
 Does Google actually benefit with more engagement with Angular if they don't use it in house?
 (That's supposed to be a dig.)

 There are no apolitical choices, and neither are there perfect choices.
-The best I can do going forward is to be conscious of the choice, and to have more awareness of where code is coming from.
+The best I can do going forward is to be conscious of the choice, and to have more awareness of where code is coming from, and who it benefits.

 ### 3. Push for other tools at work
-The place where the rubber meets the road will be when I'm asked what tool would work for a given problem, or client.
-I need be deep enough into step two to be able to offer alternatives and give cogent answers as to why Ember over React.
+The place where the rubber meets the road will be when I'm asked what tool would work for a given problem or client.
+I need be deep enough into step two to be able to offer alternatives and give cogent answers as to why Vue or Ember over React.

 I think not supporting Facebook is a good reason, but I know it won't fly in a business environment.
 Though I will again attempt to tie the tool to the company so that co-workers and clients understand where this code comes from, even if they don't have my priors about Facebook's negative effect.